CopernicaMarketingSoftware/Documentation/Mailerq/rabbitmq.md

 ## Don't run out of resources

-MailerQ not only uses RabbitMQ to fetch the messages that it is going to send, but also (if you have this configured) to publish back the delivery results.
+MailerQ not only uses RabbitMQ to fetch the messages that it is going to send, but also publish back the delivery results (if you have this configured).
 If you do not process these delivery results in time, you run the risk that your RabbitMQ server runs out of resources (memory or disk space).
 This can especially happen in a production  environment, where many messages are published and consumed.